Why Is My Elephant Ear Plant Dripping Water? (An Easy Guide)

 8. Cut Back on Fertilizer

-If you think your plant is being overfertilized, you should reduce fertilizer.
+If you think your plant is being overfertilized, you should reduce fertilizer, a common practice in gardens to preserve plants’ health.

 9. Remove Dead Leaves

-If you notice that your plant has dead leaves, remove them.
+If you notice that your plant has dead leaves, it’s important to remove them promptly.

-To remove dead leaves, cut them off at the base of the plant.
+To remove dead leaves, simply cut them off at the base of the plant.

 10. Treat for Pests